yannsalvignol/cherrizbox_app/user-1/STEP_BY_STEP_IMPLEMENTATION_GUIDE.md

  * Store message with embedding (adapted from your insertTestData)
- * NOTE: This should be called AFTER intent recognition parses the message */ export async function storeMessage(index, message, chatId, fanId, proId, intentData = null) {
+ * NOTE: This should be called AFTER intent recognition parses the message */ export async function storeMessage(index, message, chatId, userId, creatorId, intentData = null) {
     // Embedding is generated for the clean, parsed question (not the original complex message) const embedding = await generateMessageEmbedding(message.content);